 But all of that is changing with new technological advances, primarily AI.

-As artificial intelligence (AI) continues to advance, and people begin to demand more from the organizations they do business with, new, more effective ways of communicating begin to develop.
+As artificial intelligence (AI) advances, and people begin to demand more from the organizations they do business with, new, more effective ways of communicating have begun to develop.

 And one such method of staying in touch with people is through the use of chatbots.

 Websites, mobile apps, and messenger systems like WhatsApp, Slack, Skype, and Facebook Messenger have all begun to embrace this new technology in an effort to build stronger relationships with their audiences.

 But what are chatbots and what do they bring to the online landscape that other forms of communication don’t?